No one will believe these delicious, make-ahead, dinner-party-worthy Blender Chocolate Pots de Crème took 5-minutes of hands-on time.

 Super quick and easy

-I almost wish he didn’t know how easy this dessert is.
-It tastes like a labor of love, but it’s actually ridiculously easy.
+I almost wish he didn't know how easy this dessert is.
+It tastes like a labor of love, but it's actually unbelievably easy.
 All I do is throw chocolate chips, a small scoop of sugar, vanilla and an egg in a blender container.
-Then I use my microwave to get some cream (or half and half) bubbling hot.
+Then I use my microwave to heat some cream (or half and half) till it's bubbling hot.
 With the blender running, I add the steaming hot cream, which cooks the egg and transforms the ordinary combination of ingredients into something truly extraordinary!
 Something decadently, chocolately, delicious!

 What is Pot de Crème?

-Pot de Crème (pronounced like this) is a delicious French dessert custard which originated in the 17th century.
-The name literally translated means “pot of custard” or “pot of cream“, which also refers to the porcelain cups in which the dessert is served.
+Pot de Crème is a delicious French dessert custard that originated in the 17th century.
+The name literally translated means "pot of custard" or "pot of cream", which also refers to the porcelain cups in which the dessert is served.
 The ingredients usually include eggs, egg yolks, cream, milk, and flavorings, such as chocolate or vanilla.

 The traditional method of making Pots de Crème is a bit fussy.
 The milk and/or cream is heated and flavored, then mixed into eggs and egg yolks which have been whisked.
 The mixture is strained and poured into cups, which are then baked in a water bath.
 The whole procedure is somewhat time-consuming.

 These Blender Chocolate Pots de Crème give similar delicious results with minimal labor.
-I’m all about that!
+As you know, I'm all about that!